-RACIAL and ETHNIC I DATA FORM Sponsor: Site: Address: Site supervisor: NOTE: Both ethnic and racial categories must be determined for each Ethnic Categories Number of Participating Children Hispanic or Latino.
+Racial and Ethnic Da ata Form Raciai and Ethine Da ata Porm Sponsor: Site: Address: Site supervisor: NOTE: Both ethnic and racial categories must be determined for each of hild.
+Ethnic Categories Number of Participating Children Hispanic or Latino.
 A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 The term "Spanish origin" can be used in addition to "Hispanic or Latino."
-Non-Hispanic or Latino Racial Categories Number of Participating Children American Indian or Alaska Native.
+Not-Hispanic or Latino Racial Categories Number of Participating Children American Indian or Alaska Native.
 A person having origins in any of the original peoples of North and South America, (including Central America), and who maintains tribal affiliation or community recognition.
 Asian.
 A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
 Black or African American.
 A person having origins in any of the black racial groups of Africa.
-Terms such as "Haitian" or "Negro" can be used in addition to "Black or African American."
+Terms such as "Haitian" can be used in addition to "Black or African American."
 Native Hawaiian or Other Pacific Islander.
 A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.
-White.
+White .
 A person having origins in any of the original peoples of Europe, the Middle East or North Africa.
-Monitor's Signature Date Monitor's Signature 2
+Monitor's Signature Date